Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Niagara Park - Lisarow has 54 active public transport stops.
-These are a mix of train and bus services.
-There are 48 individual routes serving these stops, providing a total of 1,390 weekly passenger trips.
+These comprise a mix of train and bus services.
+There are 48 individual routes operating in total, facilitating 1,390 weekly passenger trips.

-Residents have good transport accessibility, with an average distance of 281 meters to the nearest stop.
-Service frequency is 198 trips per day across all routes, which equates to approximately 25 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents located an average of 281 meters from the nearest stop.
+Service frequency averages 198 trips per day across all routes, equating to approximately 25 weekly trips per stop.

 Frequently Asked Questions - Transport